spitzlbergerj/CaravanPi/defaults/README.md

 distance front		distance of the sensor from the front side distance axis		Distance of the sensor from the axis in longitudinal direction

+## dimensions of the carvan or motor home (dimensions)
+	#
+	# content of file
+	# 		length over all		length of the caravan over all
+	#		width				width of the caravan over all
+	#		lenght body			legth of the body of the caravan without drawbar

+## gas scale and gas cylinder (gasScaleDefaults1)

+	#
+	# content of file
+	# 		tare			value from gas scale without a gas cylinder
-## Tara of the gas bottles scales
+	#		empty weight	weight of the empty gas cylinder

-## Empty weight of the gas cylinder
+	#		full weight		weight of the full gas cylinder